teddymitei/Personal-portfolio/README.md

 ## Personal portfolio

-This is my personal portfolio website teddymitei.vercel.app
+This is my portfolio website teddymitei.vercel.app